vercel/serve/readme.md

 [![Build Status](https://circleci.com/gh/zeit/serve.svg?&style=shield)](https://circleci.com/gh/zeit/serve)
 [![Join the community on Spectrum](https://withspectrum.github.io/badge/badge.svg)](https://spectrum.chat/micro/serve)

-Ever wanted to share a project on your network by running just a command?
+Have you ever wanted to share a project on your network by running just a command?
 Then this module is exactly what you're looking for: It provides a neat interface for listing the directory's contents and switching into sub folders.

 In addition, it's also awesome when it comes to serving static sites!